deweyapp/dewey/README.md

 - 0.1 (September 27 2013) - First prototype on [Seattle Google Developer Groups Dev Fest 2013](http://www.meetup.com/seattle-gdg/events/125948972/). ([second place](http://www.flickr.com/photos/pahphotos/10015447933/))

 ##Icons
 All icons used in this application are released to the public with No Copyright (CC0 1.0 Universal (CC0 1.0) Public Domain Dedication).
+Feel free to use these icons for whatever you want.
+But if you'd like to help us out, any attribution and/or reference to Dewey would be greatly appreciated.

 ![icons](https://raw.github.com/outcoldman/chrome-bookmarks/dev/webstore/icons.png)